mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Where did you get that?!"
 She asked.

 Linyu quickly finished checking the two and hae eyes started to water.
-Without a moment's pause, thi flung haeself at Melna and weeped into her shoulder.
+Without a moment's pause, thi flung haeself at Melna and made whimpering breaths into her shoulder.

 "Kip," thi whispered through tears.
 She let hae cry a bit more but her mind kept racing back and forth to all of the possibilities that could have led to this moment.